connorsadler/supermarketPricing_ConnorSadler_OctNov2017/supermarketPricing_ConnorSadler_OctNov2017/readme.txt

 The main test for the scenario in the txt file is:
 	CheckoutCalculatorTest.testCheckout1_scenarioFromRequirementsDocument

+The CheckoutCalculatorTest now outputs a Checkout summary to the console to give developers more information.
+This shows the information is there to produce a receipt, which could be done in future.

 Details
 -------
 Here's some notes about the classes I've created.